 - An instrument that identifies the no-contest clause being governed by the clause

-If amendments to a Will or Trust does not include the no-contest clause, then the amendments are not subject to the clause in the Will or Trust.
+If amendments to a Will or Trust do not include the no-contest clause, then the amendments are not subject to the clause in the Will or Trust.

 Property transferred by a Will goes through probate.
 If the Will gets contested, it ties up the assets during the litigation process.